-The liver generates most of the body’s cholesterol, while the remainder is consumed through our diet.
-Low-density lipoprotein, which we know as bad cholesterol or LDL, is what’s responsible for clogging our arteries because it’s deposited in the arterial walls and causes serious cardiovascular problems and other diseases.
-The good cholesterol that the body needs is known as HDL, or high-density lipoprotein, and it helps remove the bad cholesterol clogging our arteries and liver, making it possible for the body to eliminate it.
+The liver generates most of the body’s cholesterol, while the rest comes through our diet.
+Low-density lipoprotein, AKA bad cholesterol or LDL, is responsible for clogging our arteries.
+This causes serious cardiovascular problems and other diseases.
+The good cholesterol is known as HDL, and it helps to remove LDL clogging our arteries and liver.

-Although high cholesterol can be caused by various disorders or genetic factors, most people tend to develop it as a result of a poor diet and sedentary lifestyle.
-So to control and prevent high cholesterol, it’s important to change certain habits and the foods we eat.
+Although high cholesterol can have several causes, in most cases it’s as a result of a poor diet and sedentary lifestyle.
+Consequently, to control and prevent high cholesterol, it’s important to change your lifestyle.

 Food to control high cholesterol

-As mentioned above, the food we eat plays a very important role in preventing and controlling high cholesterol.
-A healthy diet can help eliminate bad cholesterol (LDL) and raise HDL levels.
+As mentioned above, the food we eat plays is key to preventing and controlling high cholesterol.
+A healthy diet can help eliminate bad cholesterol (LDL).
 Here we’ll discuss some of the foods that help control your cholesterol.

-The consumption of vegetable fiber, especially soluble fiber, is essential for controlling cholesterol because it binds to the fats and helps remove them through the bowels.
-Vegetable fiber is present in foods like beans, oats, barley, and fruits like apples.
-The most recommended foods for lowering cholesterol are oat bran and brown rice.
+Soluble fiber is essential for controlling cholesterol.
+Fiber binds to the fats and helps to remove them.
+You can find it in beans, oats and barley.
+The best foods for lowering cholesterol are oats and brown rice.

-Experts recommend eating fish at least twice a week because it’s rich in omega 3 fatty acids, which are great for helping remove bad cholesterol and triglycerides present in the blood.
-Obviously there are other foods that contain omega 3 fatty acids, but fish is one of the richest sources.
-Salmon, tuna, mackerel, sardines, herring, and trout are especially recommended.
+Fish contains fats that are excellent for your health.
+Several studies recommend eating fish at least twice a week because it’s rich in omega 3, great to remove bad cholesterol in the blood.
+Obviously, there are other foods with omega 3, but fish is one of the best sources.
+Notably, salmon, tuna, sardines, and trout are recommended.

-Consumer Reports indicates that 25 grams of soy protein consumed every day can help lower your cholesterol by up to 10%.
-That amount is equivalent to two or three servings of products like soy milk, soybeans, or tofu.
+Several studies show that daily soy protein intake can lower your cholesterol up to 10%.
+Thus, eat two or three servings of soy products like soy milk, soybeans, or tofu.